Last Updated on September 18, 2021 by Jim Ferri

 Perfect for an Luxury Amazon River Cruise in Peru: the Amazon Aria

-We chose the Amazon Aria, a small luxury ship with only 16 suites.
+We chose the Amazon Aria of Aqua Expeditions, a small luxury ship with only 16 suites.
 It offers three-, four- and seven-night cruises and has a 1:1 crew to passenger ratio.
 It turned out to be a very comfortable ship, perfect for our seven-night cruise.

 Our 250 square-foot (23.2 sq m) cabin was spacious, with a comfortable California King bed and small couch on the side.
 Most enjoyable, however, was that in all cabins, the riverside wall is floor to ceiling glass, so you are always aware of your surroundings on the river.
 There are privacy curtains, of course, but no balconies.
 It also has a comfortable lounge, an on-deck Jacuzzi, massages, and an open bar.